About Diana Camba

 Every loss deserves to be seen.

-"Thank you, Diana, so much, for putting together the Five-Day Honor Your Loved One Experience.
-It was a wonderful experience for me to be able to shift my perspective about my cousin passing away unexpectedly.
-And, to really look at ways that I can not only honor his life that he lived, but think about his dreams and goals and how they can impact my life moving forward.
-That prospective, I never would have thought about, had it not been for this experience.
+"Thank you, Diana, for putting together the Five-Day Honor Your Loved One Experience.
+It helped me shift my perspective about my cousin passing away unexpectedly — to not only honor the life he lived, but think about his dreams and goals and how they can impact my life moving forward.
+I never would have thought about that, had it not been for this experience.

 I appreciate you being so heart-centered and vulnerable in sharing your own story.
-You inspired others in their healing process.
-I wish you all the best with sharing this with other people.
-I really feel the world needs this, to see how honoring their loved ones can help them move forward in the living, and help them with the healing.
+I really feel the world needs this — to see how honoring their loved ones can help them move forward in the living, and help them with the healing.
 Thank you."

 — Jennie E. Five Day Honor Your Loved One Experience participant